clairemariec/clairemariec/README.md

 I am currently working through the Postman Academy to learn the fundamentals of using Postman to work with APIs most recently I completed the [API Beginner Learning Path](http://verify.skilljar.com/c/6vc488txhsqg)

+I have been using Postman to test REST API's -verifying the correctness and functionality of API endpoints -validating data inputs
+-testing security by testing access controls to prevent unauthorised access to sensitive resources -regression testing after bug fixes

 ### Jira
 - Creation of projects
-- Tracking the progress of tickets/stories
+- Tracking the progress of tickets/stories on the board
-- Creating and tracking issues, including bugs and feature requests
+- Creating and tracking issues, including bugs (with a bug template) and feature requests (in Cucumber format)
 - Assigning epics
 - Assessing the backlog and helping to select items for development